AlexandreMath/New-Blog/README.md

 # New-Blog
 Creation of a new blog system in PHP 7.3
-The front-end are not finished yet ( not begin at all).
+The front-end are not finished yet.
 And part of the back-end is still in development.
 AlMath